jjmpsp/dts-test-automation-challenge/README.md

 # Login Lab Test Automation Framework

+*All references to personal information have been removed, as per name-blind recruitment policy.*

 A comprehensive test automation framework built with Node.js, Selenium WebDriver, and Mocha for validating authentication mechanisms and security controls.

 ## 🚀 Overview